AnshNJ/Creative-Trading/README.md

-# Welcome to Creative Trading demo!
+# Welcome to Creative Trading demo! *Demo : https://creative-trading.netlify.app/*

 This project was created for the purpose of monitoring various (US-only at the moment) stocks and their historical performance with an hassle-free approach!